 On request, the library organizes guided tours to its collections, training courses in bibliographical research for school groups, and conventions, conferences, and debates on important topics concerning the history of the contemporary age.

-The library is closed on every Saturday and Sunday and from 6th to 18th August
+The library is closed on Saturdays and Sundays.

 The library is situated in the city centre, at a short walk from the railway station (approx. 8 minutes), and from the nearest bus stop in nearby Piazza Caduti per la Libertà (approx. 1 min.).
 Recommended parking areas: Piazza J.F.Kennedy; Piazza G. D’Annunzio (ACI parking area).